EcologyR/labeleR/cran-comments.md

 ## Comments for labeleR 0.1.1 submission

-* We have ammended the description section within the description file.
+* We have amended the description section within the DESCRIPTION file.
 * We do not include references in the description file.
 * User parameters are restored after changing in zzz.R
 * We do not include any vignettes in labeleR, so we do not have to choose a title.